Free Range Is Not Pastured Poultry

 In some cases, a CAFO organic broiler might not get access to the outdoors until they are six weeks old.
 That’s move out day for most of those young meat birds.

-Are Free-Range or Pastured Poultry More Nutritious?
+Are Free-Range or Pasture Raised Chicken and Eggs More Nutritious?

-For the broiler nutritional study APPPA conducted in 2013, I sampled a non-organic free-range CAFO broiler along with another free-range organic CAFO broiler for some comparative numbers.
+From the broiler nutritional study APPPA conducted in 2013, I sampled a non-organic free-range CAFO broiler along with another free-range organic CAFO broiler for some comparative numbers.
 There were several key differences compared to the pastured samples.
 The pastured samples showed elevated levels of vitamins D and E, whereas the free-range samples were negligible.
 Depending on the feed type, the pasture-raised samples had an omega 6:3 ration of 3:1 (non-soy feed) or 8:1 (soy feed) compared to 11:1 for the two free-range CAFO samples I purchased for the test.
 Vitamins D and E and the omega profiles are a few of the often-cited differences in grass-based production systems.

 Producing Pastured Poultry is More Than Chicken